AnantShankhdhar/Signals_ASR_Project/README.md

   * Performing different kinds of analysis on the extracted text using natural language processing

 ## Automatic Speech Recognition ##
-* We plan on using DL models for speech recognition
+* We plan on using DL models for speech recognition:-
   * DeepSpeech -  It is a multi layer BiLSTM model which utilizes the CTC loss.
 We will train the model on Common Voice Dataset made available by the   Mozilla Foundation.
   * Wav2Vec2 - It is the state of the art transformer based model released by Facebook.
 Pretrained model is available which can also be used

 * Datasets -
  * The Common Voice dataset consists of a unique MP3 and corresponding text file.